Muskan2025/cabin_management/README.md

 <!-- Brief -->
 <p align="center">
-Welcome to <b>The Wild Oasis</b>!
+Welcome to <b>HotelEase</b>!
 This is a hotel management web app, where hotel employees can manage cabins, bookings, and guests.
 It uses Supabase as the backend and implements advanced React techniques such as HOCs and React Query.
 </p>

 <!-- Screenshot -->